Parendi: Thousand-Way Parallel RTL Simulation: Analysis of BSP RTL Simulation

-BSP requires two global synchronizations per simulated clock cycle, so $t_{sync}$ costs two barriers.
-Therefore, $t_{sync}$ is independent of the simulated design but depends on the number of hardware threads used for simulation.
+BSP requires two global synchronizations per simulated clock cycle, so $t_{sync}$ is the cost of two barriers.
+Therefore, $t_{sync}$ is independent of the simulated design.
+However, since the cost of a barrier increases with parallelism, it depends on the number of hardware threads used for a simulation.

-To show how much an increase in $t_{sync}$ affects simulation performance, we simulate a set of \textcode{xorshift32} pseudo-random number generators (PRNG), each performing 3 XORs and 3 shifts~\cite{xorshift}.
-The simulated PRNGs are independent; hence, $t_{comm} = 0$, but $t_{sync} > 0$ as we still need to synchronize all PRNGs with the RTL clock.
+To explore the relationship between $t_{sync}$ and performance, we simulate a set of pseudo-random number generators (PRNG), each performing three XORs and three shifts~\cite{xorshift}.
+The simulated PRNGs are independent; so, $t_{comm} = 0$, but $t_{sync} > 0$ as we still need to synchronize with the RTL clock.
+Therefore, if $t_{sync}$ is small compared to the computation cost, we expect to observe a near-constant simulation rate.

-We simultaneously increase the number of PRNGs and the number of computation units---tiles (IPU) or threads (x86).
-In doing so, we keep the amount of work per tile (thread) constant.
-Therefore, if $t_{sync}$ is small compared to the rest, we should observe a near-constant simulation rate.
-Note that each PRNG consists of one \fiber, and we sequentially execute multiple \fibers on one tile (thread).
+We simultaneously increase the number of PRNGs and computation units—tiles (IPU) or threads (x64).
+In each set of experiments, we keep the amount of work per tile (thread) constant.
+Note that each PRNG consists of one \fiber, but we can sequentially execute multiple \fibers on one tile (thread) to vary the computation-to-synchronization cost ratio.

-We use the IPU's built-in barrier and increase the tiles from 64 to 5888 by 64.
-On x86, we use a user-space barrier (atomic fetch-and-add), sweeping the threads from 1 to 56.
+We use the IPU's built-in barrier and sweep the tiles from 64 to 5888 by 64.
+On x64, we use a user-space (atomic fetch-and-add) barrier, measuring from 1 to 56 threads.
+This type of barrier performed better than OpenMP's built-in, MCS, or sense barriers.

-\figRef{rate_prngs} shows the measured rate on the IPU (normalized to the rate with 64 tiles) and on x86 (normalized to the rate with 1 thread).
-Each line shows the performance with a fixed quantity of \fibers per tile: 7, 56, and 448 on the IPU and 736, 5888, and 47104 on the x86.
-The total work with 5888 tiles on IPU is the same as 56 threads on x86.
-However, we normalized each experiment to itself; as a result, we are not comparing absolute simulation rates between the machines.
+\figRef{rate_prngs} shows the measured rate on the IPU (normalized to the rate with 64 tiles) and on x64 (normalized to the rate with one thread).
+Each line shows the performance with a fixed quantity of \fibers per tile: 7, 56, and 448 on the IPU and 736, 5888, and 47104 on the x64.
+The total work with 5888 tiles on IPU is the same as 56 threads on x64.
+We normalized each experiment to itself as we are not comparing absolute simulation rates between the machines.